 Understanding “incorrect” sorts

 It’s easy to think a view is sorted incorrectly when in fact the sort logic is not clear.
 A view with a nested sort when a non-nested sort is expected (or vice versa) can be perceived as incorrect.
 Sorting when there are multiple panes can also give results that seem unsorted.

 For example, this view might seem unsorted when in fact it’s sorted on Hue by Metric A.

 Simplifying the view makes the sort more obvious.

 Hovering over the sort icons to see the description of the sort or temporarily simplifying the view can help clarify what is going on.

 You can sort data from many areas of a view.
 Sometimes it can be useful to clear all sorts at once.

 To remove the sort on a specific field, right click to open the menu and select Clear Sort.

 To remove all sorts in the view, open the menu next to the clear sheet icon in the toolbar and select Clear Sorts.
-Alternatively, go to Worksheet > Clear > Sorts.
+Or, from the Worksheet menu, click Clear > Sorts.

 Remove the ability to sort